inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/log-config.md

 [Configuration Sources](configuration/configuration-sources.md),
 the default logging configuration of the inspectIT Ocelot Configuration Server can *only* be manipulated through JVM system properties or environment variables.

-The configuration server will log into the console and create three files:
+The default configuration will log into the console and create three files:

 * `full.log` - includes the complete log
 * `access.log` - includes only agent request messages